rafaelvilarinho/rafaelvilarinho/README.md

   </h1>

   <h3 align="left">
-    As a senior cloud specialist at Ambev Tech, I support development and security teams in defining, developing, and implementing scalable, secure, and stable infrastructure solutions for new and existing services.
-With experience in software engineering and devops, I have acquired strong skills in cloud computing, docker, terraform, scripting, and CI/CD.
+    As a Software Developer at Ambev Tech, I work with developer experience, delivering tools to improve and automate the Cloud tasks.
   </h3>

   <a href="https://bsky.app/bepizu.com..br" target="blank"><img